MANAGING YOUR DEPRESSION

 Depression is like living in an emotional hell every day.
 Anyone who suffers from it would gladly do anything they needed to do to get rid of it.
-I found this information very helpful for managing my own depression.
-It may come back after a few days, but just repeat this and it will keep getting better and better as you can focus more.
-Even if it just helps you to cope with depression, that is worth looking into for anyone who suffers from it.
+I have found this information very helpful for managing my own depression and anxiety.
+They may come back after a few days, but just repeat this information, and it will keep getting better and better as you can focus more.
+Even if it just helps you to cope with depression and anxiety, it is worth looking into for anyone who suffers from them.

 What is the Law of Momentum?